corentin35000/Crzgames_Launcher/README.md

 Checkout the [deployment documentation](https://tauri.app/v1/guides/building/) for more information.

-## Infos
+## Infos dependances / environment

-It shows a concise list of information about the envifronment, Rust, Node.js and their versions as well as some relevant configurations.
+It shows a concise list of information about the environment, Rust, Node.js and their versions as well as some relevant configurations.

 ```bash
 npm run tauri info